-Chop the dark chocolate into pieces, place it in a bowl with the butter, and melt everything in a double boiler until smooth.
+Chop the dark chocolate into pieces, put it in a heat resistant bowl with the butter, and melt everything on top of a pot with hot water (double boiler) until smooth.
 Let it cool slightly.

 Separate the yolks from the whites of 3 eggs.
 In a bowl, whisk the yolks with half of the sugar and some lemon zest until the mixture becomes creamy and pale (about 4 minutes with an electric whisk).